See also: DIY Campervan Mini Projects >>>

 12V Power – Option A: | Portable Battery Box | |||

-A deep-cycle battery, fitted in a powered Battery Box is probably the easiest 12V power option to get up and running.
-It is also relatively cheap, especially if you already have a battery.
 Powered Battery Boxes hold your battery securely, providing external connections for Anderson plugs, 12V cig sockets, USB sockets, and screw terminals.
 They are also fitted with a voltmeter, which can be used to estimate how much charge you have left in the battery.
 If you fit an AGM battery, and include a 230V charger in your kit, a Battery Box option is probably the cheapest portable 12V power option.
+However, AGM batteries are heavy – a Lithium battery is a much better option, even though a little more expensive.
 For overnight or weekend trips, running only a fridge and mobile phone charger, it is likely that, with decent battery capacity, you may not need any on-site re-charging….
 See also: Portable fridge & 12V power on the go >>> For longer trips, a solar panel and/or 12V DC-DC charging facilities will provide longer battery runtime…. |

 ||||